itdelatrisu/opsu/README.md

 [osu!Mirror](https://osu.yas-online.net/) or [Bloodcat](http://bloodcat.com/osu/).

 If osu! is already installed, this application will attempt to load songs directly from the osu! program folder.
-Otherwise, run this application from one directory above the root song directory, or place songs in the generated `songs` folder.
-This path can be changed at any time by editing the `BeatmapDirectory` value in the generated configuration file.
+Otherwise, place songs in the generated `Songs` folder or set the `BeatmapDirectory` value in the generated configuration file to the path of the root song directory.

 ### First Run
 The `Music Offset` value will likely need to be adjusted when playing for the